DNSBelgium/rdap/README.md

 ## Java web application example implementation

 We have created a sample project which could help you in implemention.
-You can find both the src and instructions in the following project: [rdap-server-sample-gtld](https://github.com/johanheylen/rdap-server-sample-gtld)
+You can find both the source and instructions in the following project: [rdap-server-sample-gtld](https://github.com/johanheylen/rdap-server-sample-gtld)

 ## Build your own implementation